mnubo/smartobjects-android-client/README.md

 is persisted to the disk in the application cache folder.
 You can also provide another directory when you enable the feature.

-To enable id, simply call `enableFailedDataStore` like this :
+To enable it, simply call `enableFailedDataStore` like this :

 ```
 Mnubo.enableFailedDataStore();
-//or
+//or, if you want to write to a specific folder
 Mnubo.enableFailedDataStore(new File(PATH));
 ```

 ## Examples

-Suppose the user of the application is logged in (the user token is still valid (access or atleast the refresh token)).
+Suppose the user of the application is logged in (the user token is still valid.
 You want to see all the objects that belongs to this user.
-In your Android Activity, you should have something like this:
+In your Android `Activity`, you would do something like this:

 ```
+final String username = mnuboApi.getAuthenticationOperations().getUsername();
-    mnuboApi.getUserOperations().findUserObjects(mnuboApi.getAuthenticationOperations().getUsername(), new CompletionCallBack<SmartObjects>() {
+mnuboApi.getUserOperations().findUserObjectsAsync(username, new CompletionCallBack<SmartObjects>() {

         @Override
         public void onCompletion(SmartObjects result, MnuboSdkException ex) {
                 if (ex == null) {

                     UserObjects result = response.getResult();

                     //Do what you want with the objects

                 } else {
-                        //handle error which is in response.getError();
+                    //handle error
                 }
             }
         });
 ```

 ## Documentation ##
-Extensive documentation is available in the appropriates directories of the repository or in the generated Javadoc.
+Extensive documentation is available in the generated Javadoc.

-## ToDos ##
-* Parcelable on Mnubo models
-* Add buffer of failed operations to be retried later (on the way)

 ## How to open this project ##
 This project can be opened with Android Studio or Eclipse (Note : Eclipse is not an Android supported IDE anymore).
 New Android build system is based on Gradle, so you'll need that too.